sesam/docs/v1.1/explore-the-admin-ui.md

 #### SQL Queries
 <img src="{{ 'images/admin_ui_sql_queries.png' | relative_url }}" alt="CockroachDB Admin UI SQL Queries graph" style="border:1px solid #eee;max-width:100%" />
-The graph displays the average number of SELECT, INSERT, UPDATE, and DELETE statements per second across all nodes in the cluster.
+The graph displays the average number of SELECT, INSERT, UPDATE, and DELETE, and DISTSQL Read statements per second averaged over 10 seconds across all nodes in the cluster.

 #### Service Latency: SQL, 99th percentile
 <img src="{{ 'images/admin_ui_service_latency_99_percentile.png' | relative_url }}" alt="CockroachDB Admin UI Service Latency graph" style="border:1px solid #eee;max-width:100%" />
 The graph displays the time required for each node to execute 99% of the queries over the last minute.
 The service latency is calculated as the time between receiving a query and returning a response.
 This time does not include network latency between the node and client.

-The 99th percentile graph shows the query execution time for the slowest (that is, longest-running) queries.

 #### Replicas per Node
 <img src="{{ 'images/admin_ui_replicas_per_node.png' | relative_url }}" alt="CockroachDB Admin UI Replicas per Node graph" style="border:1px solid #eee;max-width:100%" />
 The graph displays the number of range replicas on each node.

 Ranges are subsets of your data, which are replicated to ensure survivability.
-Ranges are replicated to a configurable number of additional CockroachDB nodes.
+Ranges are replicated to a configurable number of CockroachDB nodes.

-By default, the cluster-wide replication zone is set to replicate data to any three nodes in your cluster, with ranges in each replica splitting once they get larger than 64 MB.
+By default, the cluster-wide replication zone is set to replicate data to any three nodes in your cluster, with ranges in each replica splitting once they get larger than 64 MiB.
 The replicas are balanced evenly across the nodes.
 You can [Configure replication zones](configure-replication-zones.html) to set the number and location of replicas.
 You can monitor the changes in configuration using the Admin UI, as described in [Fault tolerance and recovery](demo-fault-tolerance-and-recovery.html).

 For more information on replicas, see [Replication](high-availability.html#replication), or read the [CockroachDB design document](https://github.com/cockroachdb/cockroach/blob/master/docs/design.md#architecture).